9ostrd/9ostrd.github.io/_posts/2018-12-14-tinyos-vm-installation.md

 # Setup TinyOS dev. environment

-You will need to add some environment variables to your shell.
-The following are  the necessary ones.
+Add environment variables to the terminal.
 Using <strong>vim</strong> edit <strong>.bashrc</strong> and add the following lines at the end of the file:

 ```bash
 export TOSROOT="$HOME/tinyos-main"